stormasm/spanish/verbs/ella/list.md

 18	Acordar	to agree, to agree on or upon	Irregular
 19	Acordarse	to remember	Irregular
 20	Acostar	to put to bed, to lay down	Irregular
-21	Acostarse	to go to bed, to lie down	Irregular	View conjugations 22	Acostumbrar	to accustom, to habituate	Regular AR	View conjugations 23	Actualizar	to update, to refresh	Irregular	View conjugations 24	Actualizarse	to update (oneself)	Irregular	View conjugations 25	Actuar	to act, to perform	Irregular	View conjugations 26	Acudir	to go, to turn up	Regular IR	View conjugations 27	Acumular	to accumulate	Regular AR	View conjugations 28	Acusar	to accuse	Regular AR	View conjugations
+21	Acostarse	to go to bed, to lie down	Irregular
+22	Acostumbrar	to accustom, to habituate	Regular
+23	Actualizar	to update, to refresh	Irregular
+24	Actualizarse	to update (oneself)	Irregular
+25	Actuar	to act, to perform	Irregular
+26	Acudir	to go, to turn up	Regular
+27	Acumular	to accumulate	Regular
+28	Acusar	to accuse	Regular
-29	Adaptar	to adapt	Regular AR	View conjugations
+29	Adaptar	to adapt	Regular
-30	Adelantar	to go ahead, to move forward, to overtake	Regular AR	View conjugations 31	Adelgazar	to slim down, to lose weight	Irregular	View conjugations 32	Admirar	to admire	Regular AR	View conjugations
+30	Adelantar	to go ahead, to move forward, to overtake	Regular
+31	Adelgazar	to slim down, to lose weight	Irregular
+32	Admirar	to admire	Regular AR	View conjugations
 33	Admitir	to admit	Regular IR	View conjugations
 34	Adoptar	to adopt	Regular AR	View conjugations